Last updated on March 9th, 2022

 Yesterday in Trastevere, we visited Villa Farnesina and today, we’ll visit a Roman mansion in the center of town.
 At the very bottom of Via del Corso near the grand Piazza Venezia, Galleria Doria Pamphilj is another “off the beaten track” museum worth visiting for those who appreciate art yet are allergic to crowds.
 We spent about one hour here and were super glad to have visited (12€ museum entrance, no pre-booking necessary, free audio tour).

 Built in the 17th century by the Doria Pamphilj family, the mansion was fashioned in Rococo style.
 The Doria Pamphilj family is one of Rome’s wealthiest clans and at the time, had close ties with the sitting Pope.
 The estate’s founding family member had a special love for arts and he commissioned work to cover every inch of available space in the palace.
 Today, it is considered as the finest collection of private art in Rome, with work by the likes of Bernini and Velasquez.
-The family still have a residence within the estate that can be visited for an extra charge.
+The family still has a residence within the estate that can be visited for an extra charge.

 The most stunning feature in the gallery is the grand hall, reminiscent of a miniature version of the grand foyer in the Palais Garnier of Paris.
 The natural and artificial lighting in the grand hall, coupled with the ceiling painting and the walled mirrors create an illusion of walking on gold.